Portobello Institute Sports Therapy Students Gaining Hands-on Experience at Bohemians Football Club

 “They would work with Pierce and the six academy teams on a weekly basis.
 That ranges from games to training sessions.
 They’re getting experience with on-field assessments, off-field assessments, general rehab, and offering assistance while being supervised,” Craig said.

-Speaking on the agreement with Bohemians, Programme Manager, Cathal Brady, was very happy with the opportunity for his students to get such hands-on experience.
+Sports Therapy Programme Manager at Portobello Institute, Cathal Brady, is delighted with the opportunity for his students to get such hands-on experience.

-“Work experience is a critical part of their [the students] time in Portobello.
-It gives our students a chance to put into practice what they have been thought and also takes them out of their comfort zone of a classroom.
+“Work experience is a critical part of their time in Portobello.
+It gives our students a chance to put into practice what they have been taught and also takes them out of their comfort zone in the classroom.

 “Textbooks can come across as black and white but in real life, settings, conditions, and how they present themselves are not always as clear as they seem.